 Becoming an Agent of Social Change

-Education systems around the world, whether it’s a public elementary school or a private university, inherently ask you to think outside of yourself.
-These institutions question how you can serve your community, and how your community fits into society—and if your society needs to change to serve your community, what tools you’ll need to make that dream a reality.
+Education systems around the world, whether it's a public elementary school or a private university, inherently ask you to think outside of yourself and ultimately bring positive change.
+These institutions question how you can serve your community, and how your community fits into society-and if your society needs to change to serve your community, what tools you'll need to make that dream a reality.

-At Alliant International University, you can learn new skills that will help you become an agent of social change, by gaining unique experiences and participating in award-winning academic programs.
+At Alliant International University, you can learn new skills that will help you become an agent of social movement and change, by gaining unique experiences and participating in award-winning academic programs.

 - Gallup.
 10 Major Social Changes in the Years Since Woodstock. https://news.gallup.com/opinion/gallup/265490/major-social-changes-year…